HeatherHillers/workshop_qfield_plugins_de/WORKSHOP_START.md

 - how to retrieve a feature from a layer
 - how to add, delete and update features

 We will introduce the user briefly to the QML required to build the plugin.
-The user will need further qml instruction to successfully continue.
+The user will need further QML instruction to successfully continue.

 The Qt Academy is the best place we know to learn QML.
 We would suggest the [Qt Academy Introduction to QML](https://www.qt.io/academy/course-catalog#introduction-to-qml) as a good starting point.